Mavericks vs. Trail Blazers Player Props Betting Odds

 |3PM

+- The 24.5-point prop total for Kyrie Irving on Friday is 1.7 higher than his season scoring average, which is 22.8.

-- He averages 0.3 fewer rebounds than his over/under on Wednesday (which is 4.5).
+- He averages 1.0 fewer rebound than his over/under on Friday (which is 5.5).

-- Irving averages 5.1 assists, 0.4 less than his over/under on Wednesday.
+- Irving averages 5.1 assists, 0.6 more than his over/under for Friday.

-- Irving averages the same number of three-pointers as his over/under on Wednesday (2.5).
+- Irving's 2.6 three-pointers made per game is 0.1 more than his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.